(How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 But BEWARE “Spiritual Bypassing”!

-• Sometimes people will choose to “accept reality” but not take care of their needs, because “It’s all good.
+• Sometimes people can seem to “accept reality”, but in reality they are just avoiding the issue at hand.
+And crucially they’re not taking care of their needs because they’ve decided: “It’s all good.
 I’m OK now.”

-• But are you?
-If we deny our needs or try to pretend they’re not there because we want to be spiritual, they don’t magically disappear.
+• But are you really?
+If we deny our needs or try to pretend they’re not there because we want to be ‘spiritual’, well, our needs don’t magically disappear.
 Your needs are your needs.

-• So you should find that accepting the situation, softens or reduces your needs.
+• You should find that accepting the situation, softens or reduces your needs.
 This is great.

 • AND we should not force ourselves to settle for accepting a situation when there ARE things we can do to feel better.